arturpragacz/hass-cc-arturs-labels/README.md

 As the name implies I made it primarily for my own usage.
 Since I put in all that work though, I thought it might be useful to some other people as well, so I decided to share it here.

-## Disclaimer

-This is a beta release.
-Due to the nature of the system, this component has to integrate very deeply with Home Assistant internals, making it uniquely susceptible to breakage.
-This means you have to be careful with updates, always have a backup ready just in case.

-Because of this beta state some changes in configuration options and system behaviour might be required in the future.
-Make sure to always read the release notes and make the necessary adjustments.

 ## What does it do?

 Currently the primary functionality of this component is to make it possible for labels to form hierarchies.
 Any label can become a child of any other label.
 This means that an entity that is assigned a child label by the user, will be assigned every parent label automatically by the system.